-A bitter taste in the mouth can occur for many reasons ranging from simpler problems, such as poor oral hygiene, to more serious problems, such as a yeast infection or acid reflux.
+A bitter taste in the mouth can occur for many reasons, ranging from acute problems (like poor oral hygiene) to more serious problems (like hepatitis or acid reflux).

-Smoking cigarettes can also cause a bitter taste in the mouth, lasting a few minutes to a few hours.
+Smoking cigarettes can also cause a bitter taste in the mouth, which can persist for a few minutes to a few hours.
 This typically improves after eating other foods, drinking water, or brushing your teeth.

-However, if the bitter taste lasts for a long time or if it happens frequently, a consult with a general practitioner or a gastroenterologist is recommended to assess whether the symptom is due to a medical condition.
+If you notice that you have a bitter taste in your mouth frequently, or if it persists with no improvement, you should consult a general practitioner or a gastroenterologist is recommended to assess whether the symptom is due to a medical condition.

 1. Poor oral hygiene